bower/bower.github.io/index.md

 ### Use packages

 How you use packages is up to you.
-Use Bower together with [Grunt, RequireJS, Yeoman, and lots of other tools](/docs/tools/) or build your our workflow with [the API](/docs/api/).
+Use Bower together with [Grunt, RequireJS, Yeoman, and lots of other tools](/docs/tools/) or build your own workflow with [the API](/docs/api/).

 ## Twitter updates from [@bower](https://twitter.com/bower)